ufieeehw/IEEE2015/ros/ieee2015_localization/readme.md

 # TODO

+Do comparison only to the previous image

 Add a perspective transform based on angle of camera, without requiring someone to input 4 points.
 This should not be hard to do, but will require some serious math

-Make fourier registration work in real-time: Remove creation of the 2nd image; don't do redundant fft/ifft's
+Make fourier registration work in real-time:
+    - Remove creation of the 2nd image; don't do redundant fft/ifft's
+    - Speed up logpolar estimation (linspace, ndii.map_coordinates)

 Benchmarks:
     (150 x 150) -> 0.1 sec